bbatsov/metaredux/_posts/2019-05-05-weird-ruby-pure-object-oriented-negation.md

 it's cool that the option exists.

 Note that `!something` and `something.!` are completely identical as far as Ruby is concerned.
-Ruby has some special provisions for unary and binary operator methods that allow for using them with a more human-friendly (math inspired) notation:
+Ruby has some special provisions[^2] for unary and binary operator methods that allow for using them with a more human-friendly (math inspired) notation: